-So far our results have not made the sea clutter synthesis much easier--it seems we almost have to provide the entire time-Doppler spectrum to get a complete signature of the observed data.
-As a first step towards a practical algorithm, in this section we compress the time-Doppler spectrum into only a few complex parameters per time slot, and at the same time we make it suitable for time-series generation.
-We argue as follows, using observations from the preceding discussion:
+So far, our results have not made the sea-clutter synthesis much easier-it seems we almost have to provide the entire time-Doppler spectrum to get a complete signature of the observed data.
+As a first step toward a practical algorithm, in this section, we compress the time-Doppler spectrum into only a few complex parameters per time slot and, at the same time, we make it suitable for time-series generation.
+We argue as follows, using observations from the preceding discussion.

-- (1) On time-scales shorter than several seconds, sea clutter can be described as the sum of complex exponentials. - (2) A sum of complex exponentials is well described in terms of its Fourier spectrum. - (3) The Fourier spectrum of a dynamical system can often be approximated most efficiently by an autoregressive (AR) process.
+- On time-scales shorter than several seconds, sea clutter can be described as the sum of complex exponentials. - A sum of complex exponentials is well described in terms of its Fourier spectrum. - The Fourier spectrum of a dynamical system can often be approximated most efficiently by an AR process.